 Ultimately that future amounted to all four departing the club within a couple of years.
 Byram joined West Ham, but – partly hampered by injuries – never quite broke through in East London.
-He most recently spent a spell on loan at Nottingham Forest.
+These days he’s back in the Championship with Norwich City.

 Ended up back with Warnock at Cardiff City and helped the Bluebirds get promoted in 2018.
 Three years later he then signed for Warnock once more for a short stint at Middlesbrough.

 The Liverpudlian former England international retired in 2018 after playing under Simon Grayson at Bradford City.
-He’s now a pundit, and you can occasionally find him opining on Marcelo Bielsa’s side on Quest TV.
+These days he is working as a pundit, predominantly on Sky Sports.

 The Derby defeat was the Dewsbury-born academy product’s debut appearance, in which he looked patently unready, in a roll of the dice proved to be the wrong gamble by Warnock.

 There had been some hype about the youngster’s appearances in the youth ranks, but he would only go on to make three more senior appearances for the club.